 In February of 2014, my dear dad, John Gnall, had a skiing accident that changed his life forever.
 After a life spent enjoying the outdoors and helping others, he is now a quadriplegic and faces a future with many obstacles.
 His rehabilitation began well, but regressed after the first few months of acute therapy.
 He returned home for a brief time in 2014, but a series of infections resulted in him returning to various hospitals.
 In addition to the initial surges in 2014 to keep him alive, John then underwent other surgeries in 2015 and was in and out of hospitals and rehab facilities.
-These last two years have been especially difficult for both him and my mom, Delia, to say the least.
+These last six years have been especially difficult for both him and my mom, Delia, to say the least.
+However, the generous donations of friends and family to this Help Hope Live fund have been incredible and our entire family is extremely grateful!!!
+With the initial funds, my parents were able to upgrade their handicap-accessible van and pay for some additional hours of home-care providers.

 Dear members of the John Gnall’s Fund raising.